markope/crossbarwww/website/crossbario/iotcookbook/Raspberry-Pi-Speech-Synthesis.md

 ```

 ### Running the Speech Synthesis

+The code for this can be found in the [crossbarexamples GitHub repository](https://github.com/crossbario/crossbarexamples) under `iotcookbook`.
+You need to clone this (or [download it as a ZIP file](https://github.com/crossbario/crossbarexamples/archive/master.zip)).

 You need a Crossbar.io instance for the Speech Synthesis adapter on the Pi and the browser frontend to connect to.